 Do you want someone to handle CFO responsibilities only, or to cover both CFO and accounting needs?
 If you need both, find a single outsourced firm that offers both – inefficiencies and miscommunication occur if you try to use two different firms.

-Look for the knowledge of, and experience in your industry.
+2. Look for knowledge of, and experience in your industry.

 For example, if you run a manufacturing business, you want a part-time CFO that understands inventory issues, logistics, warehousing, and other aspects of your operations that a service business does not entail.

 Similarly, there are issues specific to service businesses, software businesses, online retailers, etc., that affect the choice of performance metrics and forecasting approaches for those industries – your part-time CFO should be familiar with the ones that matter in your particular niche and your overall industry.

 3. Can the part-time CFO take the lead in compiling the right kind of internal and external analyses and reports?